“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 “I… I think we found where the crystals on those herders came from…” Sairek stammered, his eyes wide in shock.
 “These… These crystals… all of them are active–?”

 “You saw how messed up that red herder made me… and they’re quite obviously glowing with power” Varhi growled through clenched teeth, taking slow steps forward, urging the others to follow behind as they all looked around themselves in awe.
 “These crystals could be worth a fortune… maybe too corrupted to use now, though.
 Why are they just left here?
-Why didn’t they mine them out of the stone?”
+Why didn’t they mine them out of the stone?
+This is literally the entrance, the easiest to just yoink out of here.”

 Cyial remembered what Fuyiki said earlier to him when he asked about such crystals.
 “Maybe they didn’t have the proper tools to dig them up out of the way and worried about damaging them or… something like that?”